Rosemary Sutcliff (1920-1992) was a British writer of Young Adult Historical Fiction

 - The Silver Branch: Justin the Roman army surgeon

 - Mixed Ancestry: As Britain is made of intermingled peoples, so too are Sutcliff's protagonists.
-(Alternatively, they might be adopted, giving them a mixed cultural heritage.)
+(Or they might be adopted, giving them a mixed cultural heritage.)
 Rarely does anyone let them forget it.

 - Outcast: Beric is of indeterminate Roman and British ancestry, raised by Britons and then by Romans; each side considers him to be the other.